 All emergencies should be reported immediately by utilizing the Safezone Emergency application, or by calling 405-694-5242.
-If you call 911, advise the person answering the 911 call that your emergency is occurring on the MACU's campus and your call will be forwarded to MACU PD.
+If you call 911, advise the person answering the 911 call that your emergency is occurring on the MACU's campus and your call will be forwarded to Cleveland County Sheriff's Office School Resource Officers (CCSO SRO).
 You need to download the "SafeZone" application on your phone since this is the primary way MACU PD will communicate with you.
-You may also wish to program the entire MACU PD phone number, (405) 694-5242, into your cellular phone as a one-touch service.
-You can dial 711 from any MACU business phone to reach MACU PD immediately.
+You may also wish to program the entire CCSO SRO phone number, (405) 694-5242, into your cellular phone as a one-touch service.